Blockchain-Insight/helm-charts/full-node/Readme.md

-Configuration Options for Full Node Deployment
+# Configuration Options for Full Node Deployment

-This Readme file provides an overview of the configuration options available for deploying a full node using the specified values.
+This Readme file provides an overview of the configuration options available for deploying a full node using the specified values in *values.yaml*.
 The deployment is intended for AWS (Amazon Web Services) infrastructure.
 Below are the configuration options that can be set:

 **General Options:**
 - provider: The cloud provider where the deployment will take place.
 In this case, it is set to "aws."